Other products

 This veterinary medicinal product does not require any special storage conditions.

-A single dose LDPE intramammary syringe closed with a breakable LDPE cap containing 4 g of paste.
+A single dose LDPE intramammary syringe closed with a breakable LDPE cap containing 4 g of suspension.

 Package sizes: